 Where should I stay in Roswell?

 Roswell is home to a number of national hotel/motel chains, local hotels/motels and campground facilities, any of which would make for comfortable accommodations.
-We have provided a list of local accommodations on our Web site.

 Is my son/daughter required to have a computer?

 It is highly recommended that all cadets have a desktop or laptop computer and printer.
 Wireless capability exists in several academic buildings across campus.
 Prior to purchasing a new computer, Academy Prep cadets should contact the Academy Prep advisor for information regarding leasing or purchasing a computer